 Search Engine Optimisation is definitely a long term commitment, but it is also one of the more cost-efficient channels that can bring exponential growth.

-There many things to consider with regards to SEO, and it would require a guide in itself to go through.
+There many things to consider with regards to an SEO strategy, and it would require a guide in itself to go through.
 But here’s a quick rundown of the basics:

 - Getting your technical house in order.
 Technical SEO refers to how well the code behind your website is looked after.
 For example, if your website isn’t designed for mobile devices and loads slowly, this is a bad sign in Google’s eyes as this hinders the user experience of your website visitors.
 Make sure your website has good technical health, is coded well, works on mobile devices and loads quickly.